See Where Your Users Actually Come From

 Growth Teams

-Identify which channels drive activated users, not just visits.
+See which channels drive activated users instead of just visits.

 Founders & CPOs